 A cash advance accrues interest differently than regular purchases made on a credit card.
 Typically, your purchases show up on your credit card bill, and then you have a ‘grace period’ of about three to four weeks where the balance does not accrue interest.
 As long as you pay off your credit card balance in a timely manner, you won’t be charged interest.
 Cash advances are different.
 You’ll be charged interest from the day that you take out a cash advance, and the APR (annual percentage rate), or interest rate, is often higher than the APR for other transactions on your credit card.

 For example, the Chase Freedom card offers clients an APR or interest rate of 15.99% to 24.74%, depending on your credit score and fluctuating based on the prime interest rate.
 However, if you take out a cash advance on this card, you will be charged interest from the transaction date at a rate of 25.99% – regardless of your creditworthiness!
 (See the Chase Freedom card’s Pricing & Terms page for more information.)
 On top of that, you will also be charged a separate cash advance fee.
-For example, the Discover It for Students credit card charges either $10 or 5% of the amount of each cash advance, whichever is greater.
+The Discover It for Students credit card charges either $10 or 5% of the amount of each cash advance, whichever is greater.
 If you take out a cash advance through an ATM, you might be charged an ATM withdrawal fee as well.

 How to Get Cash from a Credit Card: the 4 Conventional Methods